List of M Idioms:

 mean business: to be serious about something.

-- My father threatened so many times to take away my phone but nothing happened but last night he meant business and confiscated my phone.
+- My father threatened so many times to take away my phone and nothing happened but last night he meant business and confiscated my phone.

 - I mean business when I say I’m going to run a marathon in June.